ascheman/deployit-snippets/README.md

 The version in "bin/deployit-cli.sh" circumvents these two problems.

-Additionally the extended cli tries to read a .netrc (see ftp(1)) like configuration with a machine/username/password triple to determine the application credentials.
+Additionally the extended cli tries to read a $HOME/.deployitrc.
+It works like a Windows INI file, i.e., it is divided into sections for different DeployIt environments, each starting with a '[$environment]' line.
-The file is configured via the DEPLOYIT_CLI_NETRC environment variable.
-Make sure it has a strict list of machine xxx username yyy password zzz triples!
-Despite standard ftp client .netrc a default section is prohibited!
+The file is configured via the DEPLOYIT_CLI_RC environment variable.
+Make sure it has some lists of the form

+ [xxx]
+ username abc
+ password def
+ server ghi
+ ...
+ [yyy]
+ ...

+with name/value parameters for each environment!
+The particular environment is select from the DEPLOYIT_CLI_ENV environment variable.

 Eval-POM
 ---------